tmieslinger/flight_segmentation/README.md

 Following are names of segments assembled from a range of platforms describing broad sampling strategies.
 Many will contain subsets e.g. `cloud` segments will likely contain `subcloud layer` and `cloud layer` segments.
 Data providers are encouraged to use these names, especially those in the first, where applicable.
-Feel free to add the the list (e.g. with a Github pull request) if needed.
+Feel free to add to the list (e.g. with a Github pull request) if needed.
 * ground
 * transit
 * circle